Iskandariah Bridge: History

-Constructed in 1932 to replace the Enggor ponton bridge which was washed away during the big flood in December 1931, the Iskandariah Bridge has 7 steel arches mounted on concrete piers with a maximum span of 45.11 metres.
-Its total length is 308 metres and it has an overall width of 10.2 metres.
+Constructed in 1932 to replace the Enggor ponton Bridge, which was washed away during the big flood in December 1931, the Iskandariah Bridge has 7 steel arches mounted on concrete piers with a maximum span of 45.11 metres.
+Its total length is 308 meters, and it has an overall width of 10.2 metres.
 The curb-to-curb road width for two-lane traffic is 7.3 metres.
 Its deck level is about 20 metres above the river.

 The bridge design was done in London, England and the construction works were executed by Messrs James Craig Ltd., a construction company registered in Klang.

 The bridge was officially opened by the late Almarhum Sultan Iskandar of Perak on 29 June 1932.